nickmonad/bips.dev/web/content/20/index.md

 ### Query Keys

   - label: Label for that address (e.g. name of receiver)
   - address: bitcoin address
   - message: message that shown to the user after scanning the QR code
   - size: amount of base bitcoin units ([see below](#Transfer_amount/size "wikilink"))
   - send: used to send bitcoin, rather than to request them
   - (others): optional, for future extensions

 #### Transfer amount/size

 If an amount is provided, it may be specified either in decimal or, when prefixed with a single "x" character, hexadecimal.
-The number SHOULD be followed by "X" &lt;digits&gt; to signify an exponent to the base multiplier.
+The number SHOULD be followed by "X" \<digits\> to signify an exponent to the base multiplier.
 Thus, "X8" multiplies your number by 100,000,000.
 For decimal values, this means the standard BTC unit.
 For hexadecimal values, this means ᵇTBC units (which are equivalent to 42.94967296 BTC).